joshuaeckroth/csci201-website/notes/final-review.markdown

 # Final review (incomplete)

 The final exam will be on paper.
-You can bring a 5x7 notecard fill with notes front and back.
+You can bring a 5x7 inch notecard fill with notes front and back.
 You will see questions like you see on this review.

 ## Combinational logic